Skip to content

 ‘Is that good then?’, Michael asked.
 Richard just sighed again and turned to the girls in front to comment to them about Michael’s complete ignorance of anything that was interesting or significant.

 The party stayed the night in Aosta (their last night on the continent.)
 As they stood in the foyer of their hotel, the courier was busy allocating people to the rooms that had been booked in advance for them.
 The hotel was rather shoddy and was full of French tourists.
-They boys were once again billeted to a room to share with Dave and Nick.
-Michael was furious and a blazing row broke out between him and Chico; Michael threatened to book in to another hotel.
+They boys were once again billeted into a room to share with Dave and Nick.
+Michael was furious and a blazing row broke out between him and Chico; Michael threatened to book into another hotel.
 Because too few rooms had been booked by the tour operator, several married couples were sent off to another hotel.
 The next morning they reported back to the other passengers.
 ‘We had a wonderful time last night at the Hotel Splendour.
 We were dancing until two in the morning.
 The tour company gave us free bottles of wine for the inconvenience.
 We did enjoy ourselves.’

 Michael and Richard listened to their comments in dismay.
 The hotel in which they had been made to stay was not of a high standard and the food had been terrible.
 There was no free wine either, which, in their view, only added insult to injury.
 In their room, the boys had to wash in the sink (there was no shower.)
-When Nick pulled the plug from its hole at the bottom of sink, the water ran down and poured out from a hole in the pipework and flooded the floor.
+When Nick pulled the plug from its hole at the bottom of the sink, the water ran down and poured out from a hole in the pipework and flooded the floor.
 A maid was called to clear up the mess.
 It was quite some time before the lads got to bed.

 Earlier in the evening, the boys managed to take a walk around the town.
 Michael was excited by the ruins of the circus and forum and the remains of the town walls dating back to the time of the Roman occupation.
 They had been tastefully floodlit with white lighting; much better than the gaudy colours that had lit the equivalent sites in Rome, Michael thought.
 They visited the Cathedral with its Romanesque clock-towers.
 Michael admired the fine paintings over the doors.
 They saw the soldiers of the alpine guard dressed in their feathered hats.
 Michael was taken with Aosta; he liked it much more than Rome, which, to him, was too overwhelming and impersonal; he much preferred the quiet, ancient atmosphere that he found around him.